There are two forms of marriage:

 - A notice of marriage is valid for twelve months.

-You may therefore not give notice of marriage to the Superintendent Registrar more than twelve months before the date of your wedding.
+You cannot give the Superintendent Registrar notice of marriage more than twelve months before the date of your wedding.

 - A notice of marriage is valid only for the venue named on the notice.

-Whereas it may be possible to alter the date of your marriage (provided it is before the expiry date), a change of location would require a fresh notice and fee.
+It can be possible to alter the date of your marriage (provided it is before the expiry date).
+To change the location you need a new notice and fee.

-After giving notice you must wait a further 28 clear days before the marriage can take place (for example, if notice is given on 1 July, the marriage may take place on or after 28 July).
-Book an appointment to give notice .
+After giving notice, you must wait a further 28 clear days before the marriage can take place.
+For example, if notice is given on 1st July, the marriage may take place on or after 28 July.

 Marriage notices are taken by appointment only at Calderdale Register Office .